Admission International Students for 2018-2019

 The admission procedure of the Gerrit Rietveld Academie consists of two rounds: the admission consultation and the entrance examination.
 If you live far away from the Netherlands (in non-EU country), and are really unable to come to Amsterdam for a consultation, instead, you can submit your portfolio for assessment.
 If the assessment of your portfolio is positive, you are required to come to Amsterdam for the second admission round: the entrance examination.
 NOTE: the entrance examinations for the fulltime Basicyear will take place mid-March and mid-April 2018!

 Consultations start in November and the last regular consultations will be: mid-February 2018.
-From October, you can book a consultation appointment to apply for 2018-2019:
+Book a consultation appointment now, to apply for 2018-2019:

 NOTE: All consultation interviews are face-to-face, at our academy, not online!
 Appointments can be booked maximally 4 weeks in advance.